wdoganowski/cloud-chronicles/04. Securing Your AWS S3 Bucket- Enforcing MFA or SSO Authentication/README.md

 This article delves into an advanced yet crucial aspect of AWS security—configuring your S3 bucket to grant access solely to users who have authenticated using Multi-Factor Authentication (MFA) or have logged in through Single Sign-On (SSO) with MFA authentication.
 We'll navigate through the intricacies of this setup, equipping you with the knowledge and expertise to fortify your AWS environment against unauthorized access.

-If you are interested in finding out how to setup your AWS account to allow accessing it using the AWS IAM Identity Center SSO instead logging to the individual accounts in your AWS Organisation (which requires you to remember multiple users and passwords), please read my another article [Easier access to multiple accounts with IAM Identity Center](../02.%20Easier%20access%20to%20your%20accounts%20with%20IAM%20Identity%20Center/README.md).
+If you are interested in finding out how to set your AWS account to allow accessing it using the AWS IAM Identity Center SSO instead of logging to the individual accounts in your AWS Organisation (which requires you to remember multiple users and passwords), please read my another article [Easier access to multiple accounts with IAM Identity Center](../02.%20Easier%20access%20to%20your%20accounts%20with%20IAM%20Identity%20Center/README.md).

 Coming back to enforcing MFA, in a world where security breaches and data leaks are ever-present threats, our journey to secure AWS S3 buckets begins with a deeper understanding of MFA, SSO with MFA, and the pivotal role they play in enhancing your cloud security posture.
 Let's embark on this exploration together and empower ourselves with the knowledge and tools to safeguard our digital assets effectively.